-Following receipt of the information that the OpGen Board had decided to continue discussions with Curetis N.V., the MB and SB discussed retaining a bank as an advisor and also for any potentially associated capital raise.
-On May 29, 2019, Curetis signed an engagement letter with HC Wainwright to become it's M&A advisor and on June 6, 2019, in a separate engagement letter also to serve as it's investment bank capital raising advisor to Curetis.
-Furthermore, PwC as auditors and Linklaters as legal counsel were retained for the project.
-In a SB meeting on June 27, 2019 a detailed strategic discussion was held on prioritization and possible next steps of the discussions.
+Following receipt of the information that the OpGen Board had decided to continue discussions with Curetis N.V., the Curetis MB and Curetis SB discussed retaining a bank as an advisor and also for any potentially associated capital raise.
+On May 29, 2019, Curetis signed an engagement letter with HC Wainwright to become its M&A advisor and, on June 6, 2019, in a separate engagement letter also to serve as its investment bank for capital raising.
+Furthermore, PwC as auditors and Linklaters LLP as legal counsel were retained for the project.
+In a Curetis SB meeting on June 27, 2019 a detailed strategic discussion was held on prioritization and possible next steps of the discussions.

 Representatives of OpGen, including Mr. Jones, attended the ASM Microbe 2019 conference from June 20-24, 2019.
 Mr. Jones engaged in a number of conversations with companies and investment banking firms regarding potential collaboration or transaction alternatives.
-He reported these conversations to the Board on June 25, 2019.
+He reported these conversations to the OpGen Board on June 25, 2019.

-During May and June 2019, the efforts of each of OpGen and Curetis focused on investor meetings for a potential combination, and considerations by each party of stand-alone strategies and likelihood of success.
-Advisors and counsel to the parties participated in a few calls regarding possible transaction structure alternatives for a business combination between Curetis N.V. and OpGen.
-The analyses considered the complexity of the proposed transaction, the anticipated time lines and the approval requirements associated with each possible transaction structure.
-In June 2019, in a series of meetings and conference calls HC Wainwright had reached out to multiple institutional investors, and the prevailing feedback which HC Wainwright provided to the Curetis N.V.
-MB and SB during a conference call on June 27, 2019 was that an up-front commitment by one or multiple investors to invest US\$20 million or more would not likely be obtainable as investors would an investment closer to or following the closing of a business combination.
+During May and June 2019, the efforts of each of OpGen and Curetis focused on investor meetings for a potential business combination, and considerations by each party of stand-alone strategies and likelihood of success.
+Representatives of HC Wainwright and Crosstree, and counsel to the parties, participated in a few calls regarding possible transaction structure alternatives for a business combination between Curetis N.V. and OpGen.
+The analyses considered the complexity of the proposed transaction, the anticipated time-lines and the approval requirements associated with each possible transaction structure.
+In June 2019, in a series of meetings and conference calls HC Wainwright had reached out to multiple institutional investors, and the prevailing feedback that HC Wainwright provided to the Curetis MB and Curetis SB during a conference call on June 27, 2019 was that an up-front commitment by one or multiple investors to invest \$20 million or more would not likely be obtainable as investors would only consider an investment closer to or following the closing of a business combination.

-The Curetis N.V.
-SB during the June 27, 2019 meeting also requested that the MB prepare a detailed analysis of various alternative scenarios including various asset monetization and licensing or partnering scenarios for the Unyvero A30 RQ platform, for Ares Genetics and a scenario under which Curetis N.V. would wind down its operations into a hibernation mode in order to maximize cash reach and determine asset selling activities in parallel.
-Such scenarios were prepared by the MB and provided to the SB by July 19, 2019.
-These analyses included status updates provided by the MB to the SB on various ongoing strategic licensing and partnering discussions.
-Amongst those were several Unyvero A30 RQ platform-related negotiations and discussions with three parties from China, one from Asia Pacific, two from Europe and one from the U.S. Furthermore a pipeline of strategic business development negotiations around ARESdb and Ares Genetics assets were discussed.
+The Curetis SB during the June 27, 2019 meeting also requested that the Curetis MB prepare a detailed analysis of various alternative scenarios including various asset monetization and licensing or partnering scenarios for the Unyvero A30 RQ platform, for Ares Genetics and a scenario under which Curetis N.V. would wind down its operations into a hibernation mode in order to maximize cash reach and determine asset selling activities in parallel.
+Such scenarios were prepared by the Curetis MB and provided to the Curetis SB by July 19, 2019.
+These analyses included status updates provided by the Curetis MB to the Curetis SB on various ongoing strategic licensing and partnering discussions.
+Amongst those were several Unyvero A30 RQ platform-related negotiations and discussions with three parties from China, one from Asia Pacific, two from Europe and one from the United States.
+Furthermore, a pipeline of strategic business development negotiations around ARESdb and Ares Genetics assets were discussed.
 These included strategic discussions with a big pharmaceutical company, a strategic biotechnology transaction, a major global leading IVD corporation, existing partners QIAGEN and Sandoz and several other parties.